Sairyss/.dotfiles/.config/kanata/README.md

 ### Input Chords

 For some most frequent apps/actions it might be faster to just press `key1+key2` than going to a layer.
-For these I use [Input chords](https://github.com/jtroo/kanata/blob/v1.7.0/docs/config.adoc#input-chords--combos-v2).
+For these you can use [Input chords](https://github.com/jtroo/kanata/blob/v1.7.0/docs/config.adoc#input-chords--combos-v2).
 This allows executing actions by pressing any two (or more) keys at the same time.
 For example you can press `1+2`, `1+2+3`, or `a+b`, etc. I use it to switch between specific windows or layers:

 - `d+f` focuses my terminal that runs Neovim